pudymody/pudymody.github.io/_posts/2016-04-24-making-a-soundboard-maker.md

 title: Making a soundboard maker
 ---

 The title is a little "metaish" *(making a maker)*, isnt it?.
 Nevermind, this all started because with my friends we are use to play the sound when you level up in the [MuOnline](https://en.wikipedia.org/wiki/Mu_Online) game whenever someone of us did something stupid.
 One friday night, i was so bored that i made a [little soundboard](https://pudymody.github.io/argenmu-soundboard/) with sounds of the game, you can read the [source](https://github.com/pudymody/argenmu-soundboard) but if you are going to read this post, you will see it here.
 The next day, when i showed it to my friends, they went crazy, the wanted to make soundboards for everything you could think of.
 The first thing that came to my mind was "Why dont i make an app to make soundboards?
 I bet the web can do that".
 Another boring night and i came up with this app which im going to explain in this post.
+If you just want to use the app, [here you have](https://pudymody.github.io/soundboard-maker/)

 # Guide
 This post is going to be divided in different sections.

 1. Maker code
 	0. Dependencies
 	1. Getting  the dropped files
 	2. Making a reusable component to handle the name and category of the file
 	3. Generating the file
 	4. Making the web offline first

 2. Soundboard code
 	0. Playing the selected sound
 	1. Making the soundboard offline first

 ## Maker code

 ### 1. Dependencies
 For the visual design, im going to use [Material Design Lite](https://getmdl.io) *(im not going to explain the html and css used, if you want to know about it, visit the mdl docs)*, an [extra-extra small pubsub implementation](https://github.com/dciccale/xxspubsub) to handle the events and [JSZip](https://stuk.github.io/jszip/) to make the final zip file with the soundboard code.